-• Site Layout - The Phase II design includes UVA buildings that replace and improve upon the existing conditions to produce a functional space with a distinct style.
+- Site Layout The Phase II design includes UVA buildings that replace and improve upon the existing conditions to produce a functional space with a distinct style.
 The goal is to include 300K gross square feet (GSF) of residential (student) space, 100K GSF of academic space, and 50K GSF of dining facilities.
 It also includes an outdoor classroom space and an interactive stormwater element.
-Site amenities are intended for university and community use.

-- Stormwater Management Another major component of the Ivy Corridor project is improvement of stormwater management.
+Site amenities are intended for university and community use. - Stormwater Management Another major component of the Ivy Corridor project is improvement of stormwater management.
 Site improvements change land cover and require new stormwater systems.
 In keeping with other recent University projects, the primary management system should be incorporated into the site rather than something that closes off a portion of the site. - Sustainability Any changes made to the site should support the University's sustainability goals.
 As part of this push, we examined the site using the Leadership in Energy and Environmental Design (LEED) scorecard.
+Climate change and infrastructure resilience were also considered in the stormwater management assessment. - Multimodal Transportation The corridor will connect Central Grounds to the Athletics Facilities and North Grounds.
+To support the movement of pedestrians, cyclists, transit and personal vehicles, our design gives special consideration to access, safety, and grading.

-Climate change and infrastructure resilience were also considered in the stormwater management assessment. - Construction Administration We were also responsible for construction administration documents that would be necessary to build the site.
+- Construction Administration We were also responsible for construction administration documents that would be necessary to build the site.
 Cut-and-fill reports, cost estimates, erosion and sediment control, and construction schedules were prepared alongside the narrative report. - Utility Planning Our design for the site inevitably results in conflicts between utility and other infrastructure.
 We coordinated all new and existing utility lines to meet standards and to connect with existing infrastructure connecting to the site.